Principles for Learning

 - building mutual support and accountability for Headteachers and Governors;

 - securing cost and resource efficiencies through joint commissioning.

-Assessment for Learning is an essential element of teaching and learning and we have developed a set of ‘Equals Trust Principles for Assessment’.
-This enables schools to work with structured and helpful guidance but in a way that benefits their individual school.
-The consistent methods of data collection and analysis of performance enable the Trust to support schools through common initiatives and trust-wide school improvement.
+Assessment for Learning is an essential element of ensuring the entitlement is provided.
+This assessment at all levels (from low stakes questioning activities to end of year tracking of attainment) is used both formatively and summatively with clear purpose and focus.
+Assessment processes have been reviewed to ensure they are not burdensome on staff and but are informative and purposeful.
+Trust systems mean that staff time is not spent having to calculate or generate attainment and progress data.
+Time can go into analysing and planning responses to the data that is automatically provided.
+We have developed a set of ‘Equals Trust Principles for Assessment’ these enables schools to work with structured and helpful guidance but in a way that is best suited to their individual school.
+The consistent methods of data collection and automatic analysis of performance enables the Trust to support schools through common initiatives and trust-wide school improvement.

 Branching out with Trust-wide activities to enrich the Entitlement.

 All schools undertake a huge amount of enrichment activities, for example educational visits and events.
 Enriching the curriculum through Trust-wide activities are an important part of our collaborative work together, making our Trust a special place for children to thrive.
 Children will meet and interact with children from other schools, learn from each other and take part in inter-school activities and events.

 - Diversity Project- Pupil Leaders visiting places of worship and sharing learning with peers.
 All pupils receiving visitors of different faiths and cultures.

 - Sports – inter-school tournaments and specialist coaches

 - Cultural Story Telling Workshops– Children learning the art of storytelling, working in and supporting children from other schools, ultimately holding a performance evening of storytelling.